PhotoFlare/photoflare/.github/README.md

 ## Building

 ### Dependencies
-- G++/Clang on Linux, MSVC/Clang on Windows or Clang on MacOSX
+- g++ (G++/Clang on Linux, MSVC/Clang on Windows or Clang on MacOSX)
-- libgraphicsmagick++-dev
-- libomp-dev
+- libgraphicsmagick++1-dev
-- qt5-default (Ubuntu only)
+- libomp-9-dev
-**or**
 - libc6-dev
-- libqt5core5a-dev
+- libqt5core5a
-- libqt5gui5-dev
+- libqt5gui5
-- libqt5widgets5-dev
+- libqt5widgets5

+Ubuntu (18.04)
+`sudo apt-get install libgraphicsmagick++1-dev, libc6-dev, libqt5core5a, libqt5gui5, libqt5widgets5, libomp-9-dev, qtcreator`

 Compile using either by opening the .pro file with Qt Creator or use qmake passing the .pro file as a parameter.
 Full instructions for each platform <a href="https://photoflare.io/contributing/building-the-source/">available here</a>